lightning-developer/lightning-rfc/02-peer-protocol.md

 reduce latency.

 An HTLC with an unreasonably long expiry is a denial-of-service vector and therefore is not allowed.
-Note that the exact value of "unreasonable" is currently unclear and may depend on network topology.
+Unreasonable is defined as greater or equal to 2016 blocks.

 ### `cltv_expiry_delta` Selection